Data protection declaration & data protection notice

 We will only use the data collected by our recall form to process enquiries that are received using the form.
 The collected data is erased within six months of the enquiry being processed.

 You can register on our website in order to use additional functions on our website.
 We use the data entered by you only for the purpose of using the respective offer or service for which you have registered.
 For important changes, such as the scope of the offer or technically necessary changes, we use the e-mail address provided during registration to contact you in this way.

-If you would like to receive our newsletter, please send an e-mail to email@example.com.
-We need an e-mail address and additional information that will allow us to verify that you are the owner of the e-mail address provided and agree to receive the newsletter.
+If you would like to receive the newsletter offered on the website, we need an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.

-We use the so-called double opt-in procedure to ensure that newsletters are sent in a consistent manner.
-This way the potential recipient can be included in a distribution list.
-After the registration, the user receives a confirmation e-mail to confirm.
-The address is only actively included in the distribution list if the registration is confirmed.
+To ensure that the newsletter is sent by mutual agreement, we use a double opt-in procedure.
+This enables the potential recipient to be included in a distribution list.
+The user then receives a confirmation e-mail to confirm the registration in a legally binding manner.
+The address will only be actively included in the distribution list once confirmation is received.